UNCOVERing the extended strong lensing structures of Abell 2744 with the deepest JWST imaging: Observations and data

-In our analysis we furthermore use the first team-internal versions of the UNCOVER photometric catalogs, produced with a python implementation of \texttt{SExtractor} \citep[\texttt{SEP};][]{bertin96,barbary16,barabry18}, which will be published in subsequent UNCOVER data releases as detailed in (Weaver et al. in prep.).
-These catalogs also contain photometric redshifts measured with \texttt{EAZY} \citep{brammer08} and the magnification derived from the lens model presented in this work.
+In our analysis we furthermore use the first team-internal versions of the UNCOVER photometric catalogs, produced with a python implementation of \texttt{SExtractor} \citep[\texttt{SEP};][]{bertin96,barbary16,barabry18}, which will be published in subsequent UNCOVER data releases as detailed in \citet{weaver23}.
+These catalogs also contain photometric redshifts measured with \texttt{EAZY} \citep{brammer08} and gravitational magnifications derived from the lens model presented in this work.